SAKryukov/python-readonly-class-attributes/docs/article.md

         self.a = 1
         self.b = Readonly.Attribute(3.14159)</pre>

 So, how to achieve similar read-only effect on the instance attributes, such as `b`?
+This is shown below.

 ## Generalized Solution

-Surprisingly, applying the similar technique to instance attribute appears much trickier than with class attributes, originally more problematic.
+Surprisingly, applying the similar technique to instance attribute appears much trickier than with class attributes.

 The major problem here is working with several instances of the class.
 Implementation of a property, read-only or not, require modification of the instance class.
 It can be easily done in the `__new__` method of the metaclass, but it would work only on one instantiation of this class.
 On the attempt of creating of the second instance, a constructor assigning `Readonly.Attribute` to the same attribute will fail, because the modified class already made to provide read-only functionality for this attribute.
 Therefore, we come to the situation when we need to create a separate class for each instance.